yfjd01/ElectiveNotes/Phil145.md

 4. Anyone who lacks beliefs cannot be persecuted for his beliefs.
 Therefore,
 5. Micah White cannot be persecuted for his beliefs

+**Vagueness**
+Vagueness, which is a lack of distinctness of meaning, is another example of lack of clarity.
+The problem of vagueness arises when a word, as used, has a meaning that is indeterminate, or fuzzy, and as such is not sufficiently clear to convey the necessary information in that context of use.

 Equivocity/Pdysemy